Criteria for Outpatient appointments

-The Psychological Medicine Team provides a specialist (tertiary and quaternary) service for the assessment, diagnosis and treatment of children with mental health problems in the context of physical health difficulties, who are already under the care of a child and adolescent psychiatrist, paediatrician or other child specialist.
+The Psychological Medicine Team provides a specialist (tier 4) outpatient service for the assessment, diagnosis and treatment of mental health difficulties in the context of physical health illness.
+We share care of these children with specialist community teams which is commonly a child and adolescent psychiatry team (CAMHS), or local paediatric service.
 We also run a national Tourette syndrome service.

 The service is provided in partnership with the locally based CAMHS and paediatric services and all children remain under the continuing care of their local services and only continue to be followed up at GOSH for as long as they require specialist mental health services or outcome monitoring.